Rogue traders and scams

 Fraudsters often contact victims via a cold telephone call.
 Many of these calls come from overseas and are intent on stealing personal and financial information and conning people out of their money.

-The fraudsters sound convincing and may claim to represent a business you know, for example your bank.
+The fraudsters sound convincing and may claim to be from the Police, HMRC, your bank or a well known business.
 They may pressure you to act quickly, either because they want to trick you into believing you will miss a golden opportunity to make money or that you will suffer some sort of loss if you decline their offer.

 Scams can be directed towards anyone but often target older and more vulnerable people who are persuaded to part with large amounts of money, sometimes over and over again.